MonicBuilder/Monic/README.md

 //#endunless
 ```

-The `#math` provides the most flexible interface to work with conditions.
+The `#match` provides the most flexible interface to work with conditions.

 ```js
 //#set ie 7